lealclarissa/go-practice/hello-world/README.md

 mkdir nome_do_projeto
 ````

-* Entre na pasta do projeto
+* Acesse a pasta do projeto

 ```bash
 cd nome_do_projeto